neondatabase/website/content/docs/guides/liquibase.md

 ## Set your path variable

-Sdd the Liquibase directory to your `PATH`.
+Add the Liquibase directory to your `PATH`.
 For example:

 ```bash
 echo 'export PATH=$PATH:/path/to/liquibase' >> ~/.bashrc